scrathe/tardisIVR/README.md

 ## what does it require?
 * a baremetal host with plenty of redundant storage
+  * e.g. Win8.x Pro w/ Hyper-V, Linux w/ Proxmox, Apple w/ Virtualbox
-* a Linux virtual or baremetal machine
+* a Linux virtual guest or standalone baremetal machine
-  * e.g. ubuntu-12.04.3-server-amd64.iso, RAM 1-2GB, HD 4-8GB, CPU 2+ cores, Bridged networking
+  * e.g. ubuntu-12.04.3-server-amd64.iso, RAM 1-2GB, HD 8-12GB, CPU 2+ cores, Bridged networking
 * a strong understanding of SABnzbd, SickBeard, CouchPotato, HeadPhones (you know there are a ton of settings right?  this adds more settings...)
-* a usenet account and nzb index account
+* a usenet and nzb index account
 * patience and/or love of a challenge```(づ｡◕‿‿◕｡)づ```

 ## files